 - making sure that the area is clear of anything that may cause injury

-- placing a folded jacket or blanket under their person’s head
+- placing a folded jacket or blanket under the person’s head

 - removing eyeglasses and loosening neckties

-If it is safe to do so, check if the person has a medical bracelet or any other emergency information.
+If it is safe to do so, people can check if the person has a medical bracelet or any other emergency information.

-It is important to stay with someone having a seizure until it ends.
-Once it is over, make sure they are aware of their surroundings.
-Check if they need any medical attention, and if they do not, help them get safely home.
+It is important to stay with a person having a seizure until it ends.
+Once it is over, people should make sure that the person is aware of their surroundings.
+People should check if the person needs any medical attention, and if they do not, help them get home safely.

 It is important for a person to contact a doctor if they experience a seizure that results in an injury.
 They should also seek medical advice if they have more than one seizure within 24 hours.

 If a person has experienced their first seizure, they should visit a doctor.
-They will be able to diagnose any underlying conditions and, if necessary, prescribe treatment.
+The doctor will be able to diagnose any underlying conditions and, if necessary, prescribe treatment.

-The following are answers to commonly asked questions.
+The following are answers to common questions about seizures.

 What are the phases of tonic-clonic seizures?